ThibaultLatrille/SelCoeff/README.md

+**Mammalian protein-coding genes exhibit widespread beneficial mutations that are not adaptive**\
+Thibault Latrille, Julien Joseph, Diego Hartasánchez, Nicolas Salamin\

+**Compiled binaries and instructions for BayesCode are available at https://github.com/ThibaultLatrille/bayescode**

 # SelCoeff

 This repository is meant to provide the necessary scripts and data to reproduce the figures shown in the manuscript.